Check out our new media page to see our TV show and US Sailing article!

 Our burgee we fly in honor of our fallen heroes and to pay tribute to our Gold Star Families.
 The Gold Star represents service members who gave their last full measure of service for our country and for the liberties and freedoms we so richly enjoy.

-Patrick Powers serves as the Director of Gold Star Sailing.
-He founded the Gold Star Sail Camp in 2012.
-Colonel (Retired) Patrick Powers served over 25 years in Special Operations.
+Colonel (Retired) Patrick Powers served over 25 years in U.S. Army Special Operations as a "Green Beret."
 He served tours in Korea, Bosnia, Germany, Iraq, and Afghanistan.
 He was introduced to sailing as a child and was hooked.
-He began racing in 2001.
-In 2012 he designed Gold Star Sailing to be a special program uniquely designed for Gold Star teenagers with a focus on leadership, teamwork, and adventure.
-He discovered that great healing happened through this Gold Star Sailing camps.
-Patrick is a career “Green Beret,” Master SCUBA Diver, close quarters combat expert, and the recipient of four Bronze Star Medals.
-Today, Patrick works for Hewlett Packard Enterprise and lives with his wife in Annapolis, MD.
-Additionally, he is the father of two sailing children.
+He has been racing sail boats since 2001.
+In 2014 he designed Gold Star Sailing to be a special program uniquely designed for Gold Star teenagers with a focus on leadership, teamwork, and adventure.
+He discovered that great healing happens during Gold Star Sailing camps.
+Patrick and his wife Andrea live in Annapolis, Maryland.
+They have of two children who are also avid sailors.

 Patricia A. O'Donnell is a life-long competitive sailor, starting as a child in Larchmont, NY.
 She has raced dinghies, one-design keelboats and racer/cruisers in team, "around the buoy" and long-distance races nationally and internationally.
 While she still competes when she can, she's now more active in regatta management, including race committee, primarily in her home waters around Newport.
 She is a World Sailing International Judge.
 She was a US SAILING certified National Umpire for many years.